 The trail gains elevation again in the last half mile or so until it joins up with the Chybinski Loop Trail.
 From there, many options are available for extending one’s adventure.
-Bullitt Fireplace is a popular destination on Squak Mountain and one that I hope to explore someday soon.
+Bullitt Fireplace is a popular destination on Squak Mountain.

-Alas, I didn’t have time on Wednesday, and so headed right on the Perimeter Trail for .2 miles until I reached Debbie’s View.
+Alas, I didn’t have time to explore further during this visit, and so headed right on the Perimeter Trail for .2 miles until I reached Debbie’s View.
 This lookout also has a bench and even better views than the previous lookout – I could see all the way to Mt.
 Rainier.

 What a beautiful trail.
 I’m looking forward to coming back soon and exploring the rest of Squak Mountain.

 For more information on hiking Margaret’s Way, check out the following links:

 - Margaret’s Way – Washington Trails Association Web Site